 Royal Tyrrell Museum of Paleontology, located in the badlands along the Red Deer River near Drumheller, Alberta, is Canada's only museum dedicated solely to the study and display of prehistoric life.
 It is named after surveyor and explorer Joseph Burr Tyrrell, who discovered dinosaur remains near the present museum site in 1884.
 The provincially funded facility had a capital cost of $30 million.
 It opened to the public on 25 Sept 1985, and was bestowed the title Royal by Queen Elizabeth II on 28 June 1990.
 This is a stop you won't want to miss!

 The "World's Largest Dinosaur" is the name of a model Tyrannosaurus rex located in the town of Drumheller in the Canadian province of Alberta.
 It is 86ft tall, 151ft long, you have to climb 106 stairs to get to the top, 12 people can fit into the mouth, and it weighs 65 tonnes!

-Throughout the month of July the Canadian Badlands, and a cast of hundreds of people, tell an amazing story of the life of Christ.
-They use live animals, original costumes, Roman armour, and special effects.
+Throughout the month of July, the Canadian Badlands, and a cast of hundreds of people, tell an amazing story of the life of Christ.
+They use live animals, original costumes, Roman armor, and special effects.
 This story of faith, hope, and love has been happening for 25 years and hundreds of thousands of people have experienced it.
 An award winning show!